WikiMini

 Career highlights and awards

-Demone Harris (born December 30, 1995) is an American football defensive end for the Atlanta Falcons of the National Football League (NFL).
-Harris played college football at Buffalo.
+Demone Harris (born December 30, 1995) is an American professional football linebacker.
+Harris played college football for the Buffalo Bulls.

 Harris with Buffalo in 2017